databrickslabs/delta-oms/docs/content/faq/general.md

 **Q. How will I be charged ?**

-This solution is fully deployed in the users environment.
-The automated jobs for the framework will run on the users Databricks environment.Depending on the configuration set by the users (for example, update frequency of the audit logs, number of databases/delta path enabled etc.), the cost of the automated jobs and associated storage cost will vary.
+This solution is fully deployed in the users Databricks environment.
+The automated jobs for the framework will run on the Databricks environment.Depending on the configuration set by the users (for example, update frequency of the audit logs, number of databases/delta path enabled, number of transactions ingested etc.), the cost of the automated jobs and associated storage cost will vary.

+We ran few simple benchmarks on a cluster with 12 cores , 90 GB memory (On-Demand pricing) and noticed the following:

+- Initial ingestion and processing of 36,000 Delta transactions took about 12 minutes
+- Subsequently, each 1000 incremental transactions got ingested and processed in about 2 minutes
+- It costs about $15 for processing 1M transactions